 When I began looking into studying to become a midwife, Surrey was my first choice.
 Having attended an open day and meeting current students, I got a great feel for the University and felt extremely welcomed.
-The facilities were excellent and, having recently returned to speak to the third-year students, I was able to visit the new Clinical Simulation Centre and was blown away.
+The facilities were excellent - I was able to visit the new Clinical Simulation Centre and was blown away.

-The midwifery course structure was also hugely appealing to me.
+The midwifery course structure was hugely appealing to me.
 I loved that the clinical placement and time spent studying were split, meaning I could fully enjoy and focus on my placements without simultaneously writing essays or preparing for an upcoming exam.

 I always enjoyed spending time in the Clinical Simulation Centre and having the opportunity to practise clinical skills outside of placement.
 It enabled me to gain understanding, confidence in technique and clinical skills to then apply in my placements.
 I remember ‘delivering’ my first baby on a manikin in the birthing suite and eventually assisting at my first births.

 The rotation of clinical placements through all different areas of maternity care gave me an excellent opportunity to gain experience in a variety of care – both in hospital and community settings.
 Looking back at my first tentative days of community placement in first year, I gained so much knowledge and confidence over the course of the three years.
 I learnt so much from my inspiring mentors, and still hear their words now when caring for families myself.

 After qualifying, I spent my preceptorship year working in my home trust where I'd trained and spent my clinical placements as a student.
 I then had the opportunity to join the homebirth team at another local trust – where I spent my three-week elective placement – and I'm really enjoying my role.